 They bring together local commissioners from the NHS, public health and social care elected representatives and representatives of Healthwatch to plan how to meet local health and care needs and to commission services accordingly.

-To see the Kings Fund Health and Wellbeing Board directory which includes contact details of local Health and Wellbeing Board, the relevant Clinical Commissioning Group for that contact, links to the Healthwatch websites, Joint Strategic Needs Assessment websites, the Health and Wellbeing Strategy websites and the Pharmaceutical Needs Assessment websites go to:
+Visit the Kings Fund Health and Wellbeing Board map to find contact details of your local Health and Wellbeing Board, the relevant Clinical Commissioning Group for that contact, links to the Healthwatch websites, Joint Strategic Needs Assessment websites, the Health and Wellbeing Strategy websites and the Pharmaceutical Needs Assessment websites

 Healthwatch is the national consumer champion for both health and social care.
 They have considerable statutory powers to make sure that patients’ voices are heard.
 There are two strands of Healthwatch: